kgronemann/HMRUNWallet/README.md

 The Transfer function has a use-case for receiving payments based on ownership of a Jig (ex.
 Revenue share payments, tips etc.)

-Feel free to fork this repo, open issues or make pull requests.
+**Feel free to fork this repo**, open issues or make pull requests.

 Contact [@cryptoacorns](https://twitter.com/cryptoAcorns) on Twitter.

-The wallet code is open-source however the design (HTML and CSS) are copyrighted by DuckCreation.
+**The wallet code is open-source however the design (HTML and CSS) are copyrighted by DuckCreation.**

+This software is provided as-is by KG [@H10ndamane](https://twitter.com/H10ndamane) with no warranty or liability assumed by the creator.